Why Be an RA?

 "I love my staff!
 And I love how close we've come together!" - Juanfe R. '14, Everett Hall

 "My favorite part of being an RA is simply two words: The people.
-I’ve thoroughly enjoyed meeting new people, and making new friends that I would not have otherwise met." - Jackson T. '16, Young Hall
+I’ve thoroughly enjoyed meeting new people, and making new friends that I would not have otherwise met." - Jackson T. '16, Meadows Complex

 "The Res Life staff and fellow RAs are the most welcoming group of people I have met on campus, they're always ready to be your friend." - Kelsey B. '16, Meadows Complex